We offer a range of services to help you achieve the results you’re after. Not sure what you need, or what it costs? Get in touch.

 Summicron, Summilux, Elmarit, Sonnar, Planar, Biogon, Nokton, Heliar, Ultron, Jupiter, and the list goes on.

 We are highly experienced in optomechanics and the physics involved in bending and manipulating light.
 We understand how the lenses work down to engineering design, material property, wavelength and photon level operations.
 Not only we are able to diagnose and repair most mechanical problems with lenses, but we are also actively designing and making our own lenses in-house.
-We utilise ray-tracing software and advanced 3D CAD applications, model FEA simulations on our designs, and purpoosely choose memorable classic lens formulas to resurrect with new modern AR coatings and high precision all-metal mechanics.

 If your lens contains fungus, haze, oily aperture, excessive dust and debris – we can help.

-We stock a range of professional greases, imported from Japan, Germany and Russia.
+We stock a range of professional greases, imported from Japan, Germany and United Kingdom.
 We can thoroughly clean and regrease your lense’s helicoids and are sometimes able to offer alternate grease viscosities to improve focus movement.
 This service works great for lenses like the early Summicrons, and many tabbed LTM lenses from KMZ, Canon, Contax, etc., in which high-speed focusing may be preferred over the more dampened feel.

 In rare cases, where a customer may desire the old fashion greases (non-synthetic), we have these too.